-For the proposed simulation platform, several properties should be considered for a minimum decuracy and reliable system's implementation.
-Some of those requirements are exposed in the underlying section, describing and defining the most important properties like obstacle avoidance, decommunication and speed.
+For the proposed simulation platform, several properties should be considered for a minimum accuracy and reliable system's implementation.
+Some of those requirements are exposed in the underlying section, describing and defining the most important properties like obstacle avoidance, communication and speed.

 - Obstacle Avoidance: The obstacle avoidance property of military warfare replication is one of the most important issues.
 Since certain vehicles could not undergo through certain regions due to its characteristics like maritime assets that can only move in water conditions that planning route between to different points is necessary.
-Along with this property, the shortest path could be also calculated for a more accurate replication; 18 - Communication: The communication process represents the interaction of different vehicles in the simulation.
-This property is intended to define the ontologies for the messaging understanding between entities, providing pertinent information for coordination and cooperation purposes; 22 - Speed: The capacity of vehicles' displacement through the environment regarding its characteristics is an important approach due to entities dynamics.
-As it is known, a defense configuration should be heterogeneous regarding the purposes of each vehicle, being this way necessary the replication of speed; 26
+Along with this property, the shortest path could be also calculated for a more accurate replication; - Communication: The communication process represents the interaction of different vehi- cles in the simulation.
+This property is intended to define the ontologies for the messaging understanding between entities, providing pertinent information for coordination and coop- eration purposes;

-Sensors: The environment perception is a characteristic inherent to the sensors of each vehicle.
+- Speed: The capacity of vehicles' displacement through the environment regarding its characteristics is an important approach due to entities dynamics.
+As it is known, a defense configuration should be heterogeneous regarding the purposes of each vehicle, being this way necessary the replication of speed; 4 - Sensors: The environment perception is a characteristic inherent to the sensors of each vehicle.
 The sensors have the capability to perceive information of the environment, allowing the entity to act according to its own beliefs and external conditions.
 As said before, the characteristics of the each entity are different, being necessary the flexibility in the perception definition, e.g., perception radius.
-The sensor replication can be implemented using different types like Navigation Radar, FLIR Camera and Daylight Camera;

-Effectors: Effectors are intended to avoid the action's continuity of opposite force.
-It can be performed using several objects like Long Range Acoustic Device, Optical Disruptor and Spot Light.
+The sensor replication can be implemented using different types like Navigation Radar, FLIR Camera and Daylight Camera; 10 - Effectors: Effectors are intended to avoid the action's continuity of opposite force.
+It can be performed using several objects like Long Range Acoustic Device, Optical Disruptor 12 and Spot Light.
 Most of these effectors' usage is performed in presence of enemy forces in protected areas, in which they should be captured, or interrupted.
+14 in which brute force and old strategies revealed to be not that effective and efficient nowadays.